 Home » Latisha Frazier, 18: Group Of Friends Beat Her To Death

 While there have been convictions in connection with this case, Latisha Frazier is still a missing person.
-The 18-year-old’s loved ones were sent into a panic when she vanished from Washington, D.C. on August 2, 2010.
+The 18-year-old’s loved ones were sent into a panic when she vanished from Washington, D.C., on August 2, 2010.
 She was reportedly a full-time employee at McDonald’s and was last spotted leaving her job, only to be never seen again.

 Latisha Frazier’s family was diligent in their search for the beloved teen.
-They reportedly walked the streets passing out flyers, often stopping cars that drove by, while police chased after each and every lead—which were few—that landed on their desks.
+They reportedly walked the streets passing out flyers, often stopping cars that drove by, while police chased after every lead—which were few—that landed on their desks.
 Then, about five months after Latisha disappeared, messages began popping up on her Facebook page.
 They were riddled with threats.

 The unknown social media user stated that Latisha Frazier was dead and that her remains could be located at Rock Creek Park.

 “I keep wondering to myself: Was there something I missed?”
 Latisha’s sister Latoya Frazier said back in 2011.
 “Was she in danger?
 Was she unhappy?
 It just doesn’t make any sense, because she would never leave her daughter.
 They were attached at the hip.”

 In January 2011, a then-23-year-old Brian Gaither was arrested for an unrelated charge.
 However, he would be the key to unlocking this mystery after he told authorities that he and several others were responsible for the death of Latisha Frazier.